normj/ServerlessTODOListTutorial/DotnetTryMaterial/DeployingFrontend/FargateDeploy.md

 ![Wizard Page 1](./images/ecs-wizard-page1.png)

-In the first page of the wizard you will configure the Docker repository in the Amazon Elastic Container Registry (ECR) where the docker image that is about to be create will be pushed.
+In the first page of the wizard you will configure the Docker repository in the Amazon Elastic Container Registry (ECR) where the docker image that is about to be created will be pushed.

 Also on this page we will choose how we want to deploy the container via the **Deployment Target** drop down box.
 The options
 are: